Mr. Wint and Mr. Kidd: In novel

 As killers and enforcers to the Spangled Mob, Wint and Kidd are tasked, among other things, to make sure the smuggling of the diamonds and everything connected to it go off without a hitch.
-If something does go wrong, Wint and Kidd (they are never referred to as "Mr." in the novel) are sent to "persuade" the perpetrators never to make a mistake again.
+If something does go wrong, Wint and Kidd (they are never referred to as "Mr." in the 1956 novel Diamonds Are Forever) are sent to "persuade" the perpetrators never to make a mistake again.
 They take sadistic pleasure in killing; this is particularly evident in a scene in which they pour boiling mud over the face of a jockey who they believe has prevented a Mob-owned horse from winning a race.

 From London to New York City it is their job to tail whoever is smuggling the diamonds internationally to ensure that the smuggler does not get any ideas about going into business for himself.
 For this, the duo pose as American businessmen who call themselves "W. Winter" and "B. Kitteridge".
 Although they are both hardened assassins, Wint is pathologically afraid of traveling.
 When he must do so, he wears an identifying name tag and a sticker that says "My blood group is F." He also has to be paid a special bonus by his employers.
 Because of his phobia, Wint picked up the nickname "Windy", although no one would dare call him that to his face.
 Kidd is nicknamed "Boofy" due to his "pretty-boy" appearance.
 Felix Leiter suspects that they are both homosexual, a point emphasized in the film.
 Wint has a large red wart on one thumb, a detail that allows Leiter to confirm his involvement when Bond mentions it.

-In a ghost town outside Las Vegas, the leading gangster, Seraffimo Spang, penetrates Bond's cover and orders Wint and Kidd to torture Bond to learn his true identity.
+In a ghost town outside Las Vegas, the leading gangster, Seraffimo Spang, penetrates James Bond's cover and orders Wint and Kidd to torture Bond to learn his true identity.
 Wint and Kidd then perform a "Brooklyn stomping," kicking Bond into unconsciousness while wearing football cleats, after which smuggler Tiffany Case helps him escape.
 After they kidnap Tiffany on the Queen Elizabeth, Bond comes to her rescue by climbing down the side of the ship and diving into her cabin via the porthole.
-They have a fight, and Bond shoots them both.
+They have a fight, and Bond shoots and kills them both.
 To avoid trouble, he then fakes evidence in the cabin to make it look like a murder-suicide.
 After the killings, Bond considers his relationship with Tiffany and wonders if it will last forever.
 But he notices the dead eyes of the assassins staring at him.
 Bond imagines they say "nothing lasts forever, except what you did to me!" — a reference to the book's title.